 Trip will begin and end in North Oxford, MA, at Clara Barton Camp.

-The Barton Center Adventure Program is a truly unique immersion experience that allows small groups of campers (no more than 12) to challenge themselves and grow through safe adventures.
-We take our campers "On the Road" to different locations along the coast and in the mountains of Maine to experience a mix of fun and learning in nature.
-Adventures include hiking, mountain biking, rock climbing, rope courses, whitewater rafting, paddle boarding, canoeing and kayaking, and more!
+The Barton Center Adventure Program is a truly unique immersion experience that allows a small group of campers to challenge themselves and grow through safe adventures.
+We take our campers “On the Road” to different locations along the coast and in the mountains of Maine to experience a mix of fun and learning in nature.
+Adventures may include hiking, mountain biking, rock climbing, rope courses, whitewater rafting, paddle boarding, canoeing and kayaking, and more!
 Woven throughout all these activities are lessons in natural history, ecology, geology, and culture along the way.
 We also teach and practice skills in leadership, teamwork, music, wilderness stewardship, and camp skills.
 Moderate difficulty, some outdoor experience recommended.
 Please contact The Barton Center for more information.

 The Barton Center holds this camp in partnership with Venture Outside, which staffs the program with licensed Maine guides.